replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app-kurl/instructor-guide.md

 ### 1-2 weeks before the session

 In the time before the session, the instructor needs to make sure that an Instruqt invitation link has been configured and a Google Calendar invite goes out to the attendees.
+Google Calendar should be able to add a Zoom invitation link automatically if you have the extension installed.

+#### Google Forms survey

+A form already lives on [Google Drive](https://docs.google.com/forms/d/1xZokluh_P1EfLdGyHUSMh7Ngb2bRMB7_4G-XSluETuw/edit?pli=1).
+Click "Send" in the upper right corner and get a shareable link to the form, and add it to the Google Calendar invite.

 #### Making an Instruqt invitation link